samsquire/ideas2/README.md

 # 22. Install across

 Modern systems such as Elasticsearch, Consul require clusters of computers to install against.
-What we need is installers that can be configured to install across multiple machines, not independent machines.
+What we need is installers that can be configured to install across multiple machines, not just independent machines.

 # 23.